Freight Shipping from Fort Worth to Detroit

 How much does it cost to ship freight from Fort Worth to Detroit?

-Full truckload (FTL) rates from Fort Worth, TX to Detroit, MI currently range from $2,857-$3,522 for a standard dry van load over the 1,329-mile route.
+Full truckload (FTL) rates from Fort Worth, TX to Detroit, MI currently range $2,857-$3,522 (roughly $2.16-$2.66 per mile over 1,329 miles).
 LTL shipments typically cost $931-$1,530 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fort Worth to Detroit?